 It’s the time of year that the snow is melting and little green buds are starting to pop up through the earth.
 For those of us who really enjoy days out on the ice, the greenery of spring is a sad reminder that ice fishing is almost over for the season.
 On one hand, it means more opportunities to get out on open water are coming our way.
 On the other, it means there are so few days left to get out and enjoy the great atmosphere of a day on the ice.
-As we approach the end of ice fishing season, keep these tips in mind to wring out as much enjoyment as you can!
+As we approach the end of the season, keep these ice fishing tips in mind to wring out as much enjoyment as you can!

 1: Beware Slushy Ice